dair-ai/ML-Papers-of-the-Week/README.md

 # **ML Papers of The Week**

-We ❤️ reading ML papers so we have created this repo top ML papers every week.
+We ❤️ reading ML papers so we have created this repo to highlight our top ML papers every week.

 ![My Image](pics/Week-1.png)